Order of the Roll - Dungeons and Dragons Elf - Order of the Roll

 Dark Elf

-Descended from an earlier subrace of dark-skinned elves, the drow were banished from the surface world for following the goddess Lolth down the path to evil and corruption.
-Now they have built their own civilization in the depths of the Underdark, patterned after the Way of Lolth.
-Also called dark elves.
+most dark elves live in curmoon, this area is dark with dead trees and dark forests.
 The drow have black skin that resembles polished obsidian and stark white or pale yellow hair.
 They commonly have very pale eyes (so pale as to be mistaken for white) in shades of lilac, silver, pink, red, and blue.
 They lend to be smaller and thinner than most elves.
+They have a dark and edgy personality and don’t trust the most races

 High Elf